Long Distance Walkers Association

 http://www.jbutler.org.uk/e2e/index.shtml John Butler's 'End-to-end walk', from Lands End to John O'Groats, was walked in stages (not necessarily in order) between 1988 and 2004 and incorporates several long distance footpaths.
 Thanks John, for your inspiration!

-http://www.blogger.com/profile/10150175869214103097 David spent 12 years walking around the coast of Britain (not described) and since then has walked from Dungeness to Durness (his 'alternative end to end' walk) and from Lowestoft (the most easterly point in England) to St David's (the most westerly point in Wales) (his East-West walk).
-At the time of writing (September 2011) he has almost completed an inland 'Kent to Cornwall' walk.
-This is a blog with a rather basic top level, but the descriptions of the walks themselves are excellent.
+http://www.blogger.com/profile/10150175869214103097 David spent 12 years walking around the coast of Britain (not described) and since then has walked from Dungeness to Durness (his 'Alternative End to End' walk) and from Lowestoft (the most easterly point in England) to St David's (the most westerly point in Wales) (his East-West walk).
+He was also completed an inland 'Kent to Cornwall' walk and an approximately circular "Walk around England (and a little bit of Wales)" This is a blog with a rather basic top level, but the descriptions of the walks themselves are excellent.

 http://www.gtleisure.co.uk/walks/index.htm Once you get past the irritating walking boots that come towards you on the front page of George Tod's site, there are useful descriptions of a number of long distance paths.
 George prefers high level walking, so this link is included for a view that contrasts with my own.